 Can I claim TPD after intermittent host-placement shifts over a longer period?

-Short answer
+Direct answer

 Why this scenario is frequently misunderstood

 People are often told that “if you worked at all, you are not TPD.”
 That is usually too simplistic.
 TPD definitions differ by policy, but most disputes turn on sustainable capacity, not whether a person attempted any work.
-Host placements are often rehabilitation-focused environments with accommodations that ordinary employers do not provide at scale.
+Host placements are commonly rehabilitation-focused environments with accommodations that ordinary employers do not provide at scale.

 - Intermittent attendance can hide instability: a claimant may attend in bursts, then miss days due to flare-ups, pain, treatment side effects, panic episodes, fatigue, or cognitive slowing.